rickosborne/cascades/md/18-2-8-daybreak.md

 The passengers started screaming again as their carry-ons rained down on them from the shelves over their heads.

 Pamela fell into the arm rest of a seat and I fell on top of her, all while we continued to rotate.
-I rolled past her and fell into a carry-on shelf, bags now falling on me as we passed ninety degrees.
+I rolled past her, over the heads of the passengers, and slammed into the starboard carry-on shelf, bags from  the port shelf now falling on me as we passed ninety degrees.
 I threw a purse away from my face to see Pamela scrambling above me, desperate to gain purchase as we were almost upside down.
 She lost her grip, falling into the ceiling next to me.